 Youth Poet Co-Ambassador

-Harita Kalvai serves as MPC's Inaugural Youth Poet Ambassador, and an incoming junior at Terra Linda High School, and within TL, the Marin School of Environmental Leadership.
+Harita Kalvai served as MPC's Inaugural Youth Poet Ambassador, and attended Terra Linda High School, and within TL, the Marin School of Environmental Leadership.
 Throughout middle and high school she became more involved with social advocacy - especially surrounding Climate Change - leading to a position as the leader of Marin Citizen Climate Lobby’s youth action team.
-Alongside CCL, she also works with Beyond Differences on ending social isolation in middle schools.
-This past January, she worked with Marin Poetry Center, the Mill Valley Library, and CCL on a Poetry/Environmentalism event called Words To Live By, which was focused on teenagers using poetry as a way to express their thoughts on the effects of climate change.
+Alongside CCL, she also worked with Beyond Differences on ending social isolation in middle schools.
+In January 2021, she worked with Marin Poetry Center, the Mill Valley Library, and CCL on a Poetry/Environmentalism event called Words To Live By, which was focused on teenagers using poetry as a way to express their thoughts on the effects of climate change.